 Your loanout company may be eligible for a Small Business Administration PPP loan.
-PPP can be used to cover payroll costs, group health care benefits, interest on a mortgage obligation, rent, under lease agreements in force before February 15, 2020, utilities, for which service began before February 15, 2020 or interest on any debt incurred before February 15, 2020.
+You can use PPP to cover payroll costs, group health care benefits; interest on a mortgage obligation; rent, under lease agreements in force before February 15, 2020; utilities, for which service began before February 15, 2020; or interest on any debt incurred before February 15, 2020.
 PPP provides an advance of 2.5 times monthly payroll for small businesses, sole proprietors, independent contractors and self-employed individuals.
 However, the deadline to apply for a PPP loan was Saturday, August 8.
 Congress has yet to renew the program.

 Can I apply for a Small Business Administration Economic Injury Disaster Loan and a Paycheck Protection Payment Loan?

-Yes, you can apply for both types of loans, but you will only receive both loans if you are using the funds to cover different expenses.
+Yes, you can apply for both types of loans.
+However, you will only receive both loans if you are using the funds to cover different expenses.
 However, the deadline to apply for a PPP loan was Saturday, August 8, 2020.
 Congress has yet to renew the program.

 This is a continuously evolving situation.
 We will update this page when new information is available.